Frequently Asked Personal Injury Questions

 Under what circumstance am I able to recover damages as a result of an accident in Maryland?
 (FAQ)

-To recover damages as a result of an accident or medical malpractice in Maryland you must have suffered an injury to your person or property as the result of someone else's negligence.
+To recover damages as a consequence of an accident or medical malpractice in Maryland you must have suffered an injury to your person or property as the result of someone else’s negligence.
 In other words, the person or company who caused the harm must be at fault for your accident.
+In product liability cases, it may be the defendant is strictly liable for your injuries.

 If I was injured in an accident that was from the fault of someone else, how are my damages calculated?
 (FAQ)

 Damages in a Maryland personal injury case consist of three primary categories: medical bills, lost wages, and pain and suffering (almost always the largest component).
-In cases where the plaintiff's injury is such that he/she must be retrained for a new job, the costs associated with the retraining are also recoverable.
-This money is intended to restore your loss and is not taxable by either the federal government or the state of Maryland.
-Click here for further information on personal injury case valuation.
+In cases where the plaintiff’s injury is such that he/she must be retrained for a new job, the costs associated with the retraining are also recoverable.
+This money is intended to restore your loss and is generally not subject to federal or state taxation.
+We write a good deal about the value of different types of personal injury cases on this website.

 What do you mean by personal injury?
 What sorts of cases does this include?
 (FAQ)

-"Personal injury" is a broad term that means any kind of accident that leads to bodily injury.
+“Personal injury” is a broad term that means any kind of accident that leads to bodily harm.
 Miller & Zois are Maryland personal injury attorneys but our law practice is actually more narrow.
-Our attorneys represent only personal injury clients who have suffered a serious injury in an auto accident, truck accident, product defect or as the result of medical malpractice.
-Because our Maryland injury attorneys have so narrowly defined our law practice, our lawyers exclusive focus on these specific serious personal injury cases has allowed us to maximize the benefits of our experience to get the best results for our injured clients.
-By dealing just with these specific types of personal injury cases, our lawyers know the nuances of the laws governing personal injury cases and motor vehicle insurance in Maryland.
-Our lawyers also have great familiarity with the insurance companies' injury attorneys and insurance adjusters and have developed a reputation with them as personal injury attorneys who will ethically and professionally fight the insurance companies at every turn (a reputation we would not have if our lawyers spread themselves too thin handling all kinds of different cases).
-Also, because our personal injury attorneys have beaten all of the major insurance companies at trial, they know that our lawyers are not just bluffing during settlement negotiations about our willingness to go to trial.
+Our attorneys represent only personal injury clients who have suffered a severe injury in an auto accident, truck accident, product defect or as the result of medical malpractice.
+Because our Maryland injury attorneys have so narrowly defined our law practice, our lawyers exclusive focus on serious personal injury cases has allowed us to maximize the benefits of our experience to get the best results for our injured clients.
+By dealing just with these particular types of personal injury cases, our lawyers know the nuances of the laws governing tort cases and motor vehicle crashes in Maryland.
+We have great familiarity with the insurance companies’ counsel adjusters.
+That reputation is as advocates who will ethically and professionally fight the insurance companies at every turn (a reputation we would not have if we spread themselves too thin handling all kinds of different cases).
+Also, because we have beaten all of the major insurance companies at trial, they know that our lawyers are not just bluffing during settlement negotiations about our willingness to go to trial.
 Accordingly, this focus, reputation and expertise allows us to put our clients in the best position to achieve fair compensation for their injuries.

 What is uninsured/underinsured motorist coverage and do I have it?
 (FAQ)